Neko

 * Signs there's a player nearby

-- Hearing a zombie distantly scream and/or attack something (zombies also attack animals but it isn't very common)
+- Hearing or seeing a zombie distantly scream or attack something (zombies also attack animals but it isn't very common)

 - Zombies where you haven't been in the hunched aggroed pose